Avokadoen/tdt4230_project_raytracing/README.md

 This is a fork of [GPUPE](https://github.com/Avokadoen/GPUPE) with the aim of implementing raytracing on opengl compute shaders using [Raytracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).

+# Dependencies

+On windows you will need [mingw](http://mingw-w64.org/doku.php) to compile SDL2

 # Sources
 Thanks Nercury for a great blog about opengl in rust! http://nercury.github.io/rust/opengl/tutorial/2018/02/08/opengl-in-rust-from-scratch-00-setup.html